baohuynguyen/baohuynguyen.github.io/teaching.md

 # Teaching

 You will find the lectures' materials (slides) below.
-Yet the photo is just to say I'm more comfortable with the traditional style of chalk and blackboard.
+The photo is just to say I'm more comfortable with the traditional style of chalk and blackboard.
 Yes, not pen on whiteboard.

 <img src="/assets/img/blackboard.jpg" alt="Activities banner" style="width:100%; height:auto;">